Alexhuszagh/rust-lexical/lexical-core/README.md

 bh_digits   = 91438991...
 ```

 Since our real digits are below the theoretical halfway point, we know we need to round-down, meaning our literal value is `b`, or `0.0`.
 This approach allows us to calculate whether we need to round-up or down with a single comparison step, without any native divisions required.

-**Improving Algorithm M Relative to Rust dec2flt**

-Rust's dec2flt uses Algorithm M internally, however, numerous optimizations led to >100x performance improvements in lexical relative to dec2flt.
-1. We scale the ratio using only 1-2 "iterations", without using a loop, by scaling the numerator to have 52 more bits than the numerator, and multiply the numerator by 2 if we underestimated the result.
-2. We use an algorithm for basecase division that is optimized for arbitrary-precision integers of similar size (an implementation of Knuth's Algorithm D from "The Art of Computer Programming"), with a time complexity of `O(m)`, where m is the size of the denominator.
-In comparison, dec2flt uses restoring division, which is `O(n^2)`, where n is the size of the numerator.
-Furthermore, the restoring division algorithm iterates bit-by-bit and requires an `O(n)` comparison at each iteration.
-To put this into perspective, to calculate the quotient of a value of b+h close to 1e307, dec2flt requires ~140,000 native subtraction and comparison operations, while lexical requires ~96 multiplication and subtraction operations.
+This is the default algorithm lexical-core uses.

+**Other Optimizations**

+1. We remove powers of 2 during exponentiation in bhcomp.
-3. We limit the number of parsed digits to 767, the theoretical max number of digits produced by b+h, and merely compare any trailing digits to '0'.
+2. We limit the number of parsed digits to the theoretical max number of digits produced by `b+h` (768 for decimal strings), and merely compare any trailing digits to '0'.
 This provides an upper-bound on the computation cost.
+3. We use fast exponentiation and multiplication algorithms to scale the significant digits for comparison.
+4. For the fallback bigcomp algorithm, we use a division algorithm optimized for the generation of a single digit from a given radix, by setting the leading bit in the denominator 4 below the most-significant bit (in decimal strings).
+This requires only 1 native division per digit generated.
 4. The individual "limbs" of the big integers are optimized to the architecture we compile on, for example, u32 on x86 and u64 on x86-64, minimizing the number of native operations required.
 Currently, 64-bit limbs are used on target architectures `aarch64`, `powerpc64`, `mips64`, and `x86_64`.

 # License